helicalco/docs/content/background-theory/genetics/introduction-animal-breeding.md

 ## Breeding Objective

-- A function of the traits that are to be change.
+- A function of the traits that are to be changed.
 - H = $v_1T_1+v_2T_2+v_3T_3+v_4T_4+v_5T_5$

     Where $v_i$ are relative economic values for each trait and $T_i$ are the true breeding values for those traits.
 Note T will be unknown